-However, if you extend the joint enough (more details about this below) you could hyper-extend it and cause discomfort.
-But it’s not as sure as the first arm break; and I don’t like taking chances.
+However, if you extend the joint enough (more details about this below), you could hyper-extend it and cause discomfort.
+But it’s not as sure as the first arm break; I don’t like taking chances.

-Keeping the alignment is just as important in this joint break, as it is in all of them that use this method to break joints (applying pressure at the weakpoint, in the opposite direction as the joint moves).
+Keeping the alignment is just as important in this joint break as in all that use this method to break joints (applying pressure at the weak point, in the opposite direction as the joint moves).

 Another downside I find with this break is that there isn’t much you can do about putting more of your body mass behind the break.